PhD, CBD, CCE

 Please feel free to reach out; I may be able to help!

-Can you guarantee that I will have a vaginal, unmedicated birth?
+Can you guarantee that I will have an unmedicated or vaginal birth?

-Because birth is unpredictable, no one can guarantee that someone will have a vaginal, unmedicated birth.
+Because birth is unpredictable, no one can guarantee birth experiences or outcomes.
 However, research shows that having a doula can greatly reduce the risk of medical interventions, including cesarean section.

-Will you be my doula if I plan to use pain medication?
+Will you be my doula if I plan to get an epidural?

 Absolutely!
 I believe a doula's role is to support the birthing person in their choices.